deltafi/deltafi/deltafi-docs/docs/getting-started/simple-plugin.md

 Flows are versioned and packaged as part of your plugin source code.
 In a Java project they are located in `src/main/resources/flows`, in a Python project they are located in `src/flows/`.
 Flows can reference both actions local to your plugin and any other actions that are running on your DeltaFi instance.
-The skeleton plugin that was just generated contains a minimal complete flow with a minimal transform action that simply passes data through unchanged.
-At this point, the plugin is complete and can be built and installed.
+The skeleton plugin that was just generated contains a minimal complete flow with a minimal transform action that simply passes data through unchanged while adding a sample annotation and sample metadata key/value pair.
+At this point, the plugin is complete and can be built and installed (see previous section "Building and Installing Your Plugin").

 - If you navigate to the [DeltaFi user interface plugins page](http://local.deltafi.org/config/plugins), you can see that the plugin was installed.
-- The plugin instantiates a flow that can be enabled on the [flows page](http://local.deltafi.org/config/flows).
-Look for the flow named `example-plugin-transform` and enable it.
+- The plugin instantiates a REST Data Source that can be enabled on the [data sources page](http://local.deltafi.org/config/data-sources).
+Look for the REST Data Source named `example-plugin-data-source` and enable it.
+- When the plugin generator created transform and egress actions, a Transform flow and a Data Sink, respectively, were also created.
+See the [transforms page](http://local.deltafi.org/config/transforms) and [data sinks page](http://local.deltafi.org/config/data-sinks).
+They will have `example-plugin` in their names, and should also be enabled.
 - Now you can navigate to the [upload page](http://local.deltafi.org/deltafile/upload/) and upload a sample file.
-Make sure to select the example flow when you upload data.
+Make sure to select the `example-plugin-data-source` when you upload data.

 The default implementation of the transform simply passes data through, which is not very interesting.
 Now is the time to remedy that.

 ## Adding Some Logic to Implement the JsonToYamlAction Transformation

-By default, the generated `example-plugin/src/main/java/org/deltafi/example/actions/JsonToYamlAction.java` reads the content that was ingressed and rewrites the content without modification.
+By default, the generated `example-plugin/src/main/java/org/deltafi/example/plugin/actions/JsonToYamlAction.java` reads the content that was ingressed and rewrites the content without modification.
 In this section we will be adding logic to convert Json data to Yaml and store the new content.